fastify/fastify/README.md

 #### Note

-`.listen` binds to the local host, `127.0.0.1`, interface by default.
+`.listen` binds to the local host, `localhost`, interface by default (`127.0.0.1` or `::1`, depending on the operating system configuration).
 See [the documentation](https://github.com/fastify/fastify/blob/master/docs/Server-Methods.md#listen) for more information.

 ### Core features